larry-athey/airhead/README.md

 This controller works with any (1) PWM controlled SCR board, or (2) voltage controlled SCR board, or (3) zero-crossing trigger [solid state relay](https://www.amazon.com/gp/product/B08FR13GYR/).
 This controller puts out PWM, but you can use any opto-isolated [PWM to voltage convertor](https://www.amazon.com/dp/B0BG2G5FMX) to connect it to any voltage controlled SCR board _(one that has a knob to control power)_.
 It's totally up to you which one to use, the SSR is easiest to set up but requires more space if using a heat sink.

 The brains of the operation is a [LilyGo T-Display-S3](https://www.amazon.com/gp/product/B0BLNKPL25/) ESP32 microcontroller with a built-in capacitive touch color LCD display.
-The boiler control code is a port of the code from my [RPi-Smart-Still](https://github.com/larry-athey/rpi-smart-still) project, This means that even though this is a new project, the code has already been refined and fine tuned for 2 years.
+The boiler control code is a port of the code from my [RPi-Smart-Still](https://github.com/larry-athey/rpi-smart-still) project.
+This means that even though this is a newer project, the code has already been refined and fine tuned for 2 years.

 Refer to the contents in the **/Instructions/** directory here for more information.<br><br>